carlos2380/apigo/README.md

 Where c is the number of threads, nc the number of transactions per thread and url the url to do the get.

 #### Results
-Executing concurrnecy 1 and 50000 transactions per thread we have a TPS (Transactions Per Second) of 3435 using un 60% of CPU
+Executing concurrency 1 and 50000 transactions per thread we have a TPS (Transactions Per Second) of 3435 using un 60% of CPU
 ![own test1](https://github.com/carlos2380/webCarlos2380/blob/master/myclient1cresult.png)
 ![own top1](https://github.com/carlos2380/webCarlos2380/blob/master/myclient1ccpu.png)

-Executing concurrnecy 2 and 50000 transactions per thread we have a TPS of 6020 using un 80% of CPU
+Executing concurrency 2 and 50000 transactions per thread we have a TPS of 6020 using un 80% of CPU
 ![own test2](https://github.com/carlos2380/webCarlos2380/blob/master/myclient2cresult.png)
 ![own top2](https://github.com/carlos2380/webCarlos2380/blob/master/myclient2ccpu.png)

 ### AB Apache
-Using AB testing is easy to check the transactions per second specifying the number of threads and the number of total transactions
+Using AB testing it is easy to check the transactions per second specifying the number of threads and the number of total transactions
 ```
 # ab -k -c 2 -n 100000 http://172.17.0.1:8000/api/customers
 ```
-Where -c is the number of cores and -n the number of total transactions.
+Where -c is the number of concurrency and -n the number of total transactions.

 #### Results
-Executing concurrnecy 1 and 100000 transaction we have a TPS of 4207 using un 73% of CPU
+Executing concurrency 1 and 100000 transaction we have a TPS of 4207 using un 73% of CPU
 ![ab test2](https://github.com/carlos2380/webCarlos2380/blob/master/ab1cresult.png)
 ![ab top2](https://github.com/carlos2380/webCarlos2380/blob/master/ab1ccpu.png)

-Executing concurrnecy 2 and 100000 transactions we have a TPS of 7527 using un 92% of CPU
+Executing concurrency 2 and 100000 transactions we have a TPS of 7527 using un 92% of CPU
 ![ab test2](https://github.com/carlos2380/webCarlos2380/blob/master/ab2cresult.png)
 ![ab top2](https://github.com/carlos2380/webCarlos2380/blob/master/ab2ccpu.png)

 ### Conclusion

-The results are similar, with double the CPU we can double the transactions, then GO is good and easy to parallelize the threads.
+Results obtained were similar, when doubling the concurrency we also double the transactions, then GO is good and easy to parallelize the threads.
-We get better results with AB because AB uses less CPU than my own client and the client and server are sharing resources.
+I got better results with AB because uses less CPU than my own client and both are sharing resources with apigo.

 ## 3- Documentation